davidwsant/normalize-rna-counts/README.md

 # Normalize-RNA-Counts
+Welcome to Normalize-RNA-counts.
 This program has been designed to take a table of counts per gene (or feature) from RNA-seq and normalize the counts.
 If a genome features file (-g option) containing information about transcript lengths is provided, the default normalization is read counts per kilobase per million/fragments per kilobase per million (RPKM/FPKM), but can be changed to transcripts per million (TPM) by using the -t or --tpm option.
+To create a file containing the CDS length per gene, use [parse_gtf](https://github.com/davidwsant/parse_gtf) with the GTF file that was used for RNA-seq alignment.
 If no genome file is provided, counts will be normalized to read counts per million (RCPM).
 Use the -r option to provide a list of features that you do not want to be counted for normalization (excluding lines starting with either 'N_' or '__' added by HTSEq-count or STAR).
+To determine outliers that should be added to the remove file, check the manual to the package that was used for differential expression and see if an option exists to list the outlier features.
+If this is not possible or differential expression was not performed, a linear regression can be used to calculate a Cook's cutoff score, with a threshold of 1 typically being used to determine outlier features.

 Example usage:
 ```